rails/rails/guides/source/active_support_core_extensions.md

 require 'active_support'
 ```

-objects do not even respond to +blank?+.
+objects do not even respond to `blank?`.
 Let's see how to load its definition.

 #### Cherry-picking a Definition

-The most lightweight way to get +blank?+ is to cherry-pick the file that defines it.
+The most lightweight way to get `blank?` is to cherry-pick the file that defines it.

 For every single method defined as a core extension this guide has a note that says where such a method is defined.
-In the case of +blank?+ the note reads:
+In the case of `blank?` the note reads:

-NOTE: Defined in +active_support/core_ext/object/blank.rb+.
+NOTE: Defined in `active_support/core_ext/object/blank.rb`.

 That means that this single call is enough: